 - Capacity blocked by TCRs

 The capacity model defines the share of capacity for early and late requests (‘pre-planned capacity’) but also leaves the possibility for capacity, which is not assigned in advance to a specific purpose (‘non-pre-planned capacity’).
-Some of the capacity is defined in detail to the minute, other capacity will be available in larger time windows (‘capacity bands’).

 Using this method, it is possible for IMs to coordinate their efforts well in advance, share and discuss information on capacity bottlenecks with applicants long before the start of capacity requests and accelerate the creation of timetables after the request phase.
 This approach will help to reduce load peaks for all involved stakeholders and increase the efficiency of the entire process.